facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 /// tip | CommonMark Support
 If CommonMark support is desired, see how to configure the optional [CommonMark parser](#commonmark-parser)
 @frostming/marko.
-It doesn't have the same various extensions, but will providea more modern basic parsing of Markdown and provides a GitHub Flavored Markdown mode as well.
+It doesn't have the same various extensions, but will provide a more modern, basic parsing of Markdown and provides a GitHub Flavored Markdown mode as well.
 ///